 Over twenty years working in the UK consumer movement has given Caroline a deep and varied expertise with public, private and voluntary sector organisations, their users and customers.
-For the last fifteen years as a consultant she has advised organisations on user involvement, performance measurement, complaints handling and communications.
+As a consultant she has advised organisations on governance, user involvement, performance measurement, complaints handling and communications.

-Her key interests are public accountability and effective governance in public interest organisations.
-She is interested in helping organisations find ways to turn views and feedback from users into real business intelligence that changes the way they deliver services.
+Her key interests are public accountability, effective governance in public interest organisations and helping organisations find ways to turn views and feedback from users into real business intelligence that changes the way they deliver services.

 A qualified teacher, Caroline was educated in Scotland and studied at Cambridge and City Universities.